-Our 3-step process is easier than getting yourself to the islands, (and you don’t have to wait in lines).
-Simply give us a call, toll-free, at 1-800-730-3151 and we’ll give you an all-inclusive quote for getting your bike safely to the Aloha State.
+Our 1-step process is easier than getting yourself to the islands, (and you don’t have to wait in lines).
+Simply give use our Instant Shipping Quote tool on the website to calculate your cost.
+You can also give us a call, toll-free, at 1-800-730-3151 and we’ll give you an all-inclusive quote for getting your bike safely to the Aloha State.
 Then, when you’re ready to send her, we pick up the bike at your door and take it all the way to the port in Honolulu.
 Yep, it’s that easy!

 We’re riders, too.
 We love our bikes and we know you love yours … after all, you’re taking it on a Hawaiian vacation!

-With this in mind, we created our patented Pop-Up Crate that provides a Perimeter of Protection® and includes soft straps, to keep your ride safe during transport.
-We ship the ultra-lightweight, (just 120-pounds), crate ahead of time, so that you can secure your bike with your own, personal touch of care.
+With this in mind, we use a motorcycle creat that provides a Perimeter of Protection® and includes soft straps, to keep your ride safe during transport.

 Once your bike is safely tucked-in, our team arrives with a specially-equipped, air-ride transport truck that is fitted with a motorcycle-friendly lift-gate to give your motorcycle a first-class lift to paradise!